tinacms/tinacms/.changeset/metal-coins-compare.md

 '@tinacms/cli': patch
 ---

-Fix issue where server would start before the generated file was made
+Fixed issue wear server would start before the generated file was made.